nkaushi/Dr.NipunKaushik.github.io/README.md

 Welcome!
-Here you’ll find my research on SAR ADCs, CNN security frameworks, and Power Side-Channel Detection Circuits.
+Here you’ll find my research on secure SAR ADCs, CNN security frameworks, and Power Side-Channel Detection Circuits.
 The page includes published papers as well as ongoing work, giving a full view of how my research has evolved.